 For instance, you can have an envelope for tax money and another one for salaries, and every time you receive money in your account, a certain percentage of the money is sent to a specific envelope.

 You never have to worry about business expenses catching you unprepared.

 The daily transaction limit for Bonsai Cash members is $5300.
 That is $300 for ATM withdrawals, $2,000 for card transactions, and $3,000 for transfers to external banks.
 Bonsai Cash does not use the ChexSystems reports, so a bank account is guaranteed.

-BlueVine is another online business checking account that will be great for startups.
+BlueVine is another online business checking account that will be great for freelancers, barbers, construction businesses, home service startups and cleaning services.
 The account is completely free to use.
 It does not require that you maintain a minimum balance and there are no monthly fees.
 BlueVine has a network of 37,000 ATMs country-wide that allow you to make fee-free withdrawals.